-- 40. The most important and widely implemented existing relevant control regime within the Council of Europe region is that established by the European Union (EU) through the EU Anti-Torture Regulation.
-This is legally binding and directly applicable in all (currently 28) EU member States. - 41.
-European Council (EC) Regulation No. 1236/2005 Concerning trade in goods which could be used for capital punishment, torture or other cruel, inhuman or degrading treatment or punishment (hereafter the EU Anti-Torture Regulation) was agreed in July 2005 and came into force on 30 July 2006. - The EU Anti-Torture Regulation is intended as a "living instrument", with mechanisms allowing the Council, the European Parliament, and the Commission, to collectively respond to developments in the international security marketplace. - Consequently, the European Commission has twice, in 2011 and 2014, updated and extended the Annexes to the Regulation listing prohibited and controlled goods. - In 2016, the Council and Parliament, on the initiative of the Commission, amended the Regulation's operative provisions extensively.
+- 39. The most important and widely implemented existing relevant control regime within the Council of Europe region is that established by the European Union (EU) through the EU Torture Regulation.
+This is legally binding and directly applicable in all (currently 28) EU member States. - 40.
+European Council (EC) Regulation No. 1236/2005 Concerning trade in goods which could be used for capital punishment, torture or other cruel, inhuman or degrading treatment or punishment (the EU Torture Regulation) was agreed in July 200536 and came into force on 30 July 2006. - The EU Torture Regulation is intended as a "living instrument", with mechanisms allowing the Council, the European Parliament, and the Commission, to collectively respond to developments in the international security marketplace. - Consequently, the European Commission has twice, in 2011 and 2014, updated and extended the Annexes to the Regulation listing prohibited and controlled goods. - In 2016, the Council and Parliament, on the initiative of the Commission, amended the Regulation's operative provisions extensively. - 41.
+A consolidated EU Torture Regulation, Regulation (EU) 2019/125, was published in January 2019 and came into force on 20 February 2019.
+37 - 42.
+The EU Torture Regulation has established a harmonised system across the EU for: - prohibiting the trade (import/export/transit) into, from, or through, all EU Member States of equipment and products with "no other practical use than capital punishment, torture or other cruel, inhuman or degrading treatment," and further prohibiting provision of related technical assistance, brokering of trade deals between third countries, or promotion at trade fairs, on TV, radio or the Internet of such goods;

-&lt;sup>37 EC Regulation 1236/2005 of 27th June 2005 concerning trade in goods which could be used for capital punishment, torture or other cruel, inhuman or degrading treatment or punishment, published in Official Journal of the European Union, L200/1, 30th July 2005.
+36 EC Regulation 1236/2005 of 27th June 2005 concerning trade in goods which could be used for capital punishment, torture or other cruel, inhuman or degrading treatment or punishment, published in Official Journal of the European Union, L200/1, 30th July 2005.